What is employee feedback?

 - Positive feedback: Positive feedback is recognition and praise of excellent work.

 Both constructive and positive feedback are valuable tools for employees.
-If management can give detailed examples of excellent work and areas for improvement, employees will be able to optimize their job performance.
+When giving employee feedback includes detailed examples of excellent work and areas for improvement, workers can focus on optimizing their job performance.

 Feedback is only effective if managers can clearly explain their feedback and employees can understand what they need to do with the feedback.
 Follow these steps to provide clear and useable feedback for your employees: